Local food and wine.

 If you pay in your home currency, you will know exactly what number will appear on your credit card statement.
 That's handy.
 But it also means that you will pay more for the item than if you paid in the local currency.

-Your Home or Local Currency?
-Go Local.
+Should You Choose Your Home or Local Currency?

 Let's start with fees.

 Currency Conversion Fee or Dynamic Currency Conversion (DCC) A currency conversion fee is charged by credit card companies when your purchase lands in your account in your home currency.
 It can range from 1.5% to 3%.
-I don't know anyway to avoid this.
+I don't know any way to avoid this.
 A DCC is a currency conversion fee charged by the merchant's credit card processing service when you make a purchase in your home currency rather than the currency of the country you're in.
-A merchant must ask your permission before charging you in your home currency because a DCC is typically higher (possibly double) a standard conversion fee.
+A merchant must ask your permission before charging you in your home currency because a DCC is typically higher than (possibly double) a standard conversion fee.

 It all adds up.